-The Liverpool city centre was identified by the Department of Planning as a regional city through the Sydney Metropolitan Strategy - A City of Cities in 2005.
+The Liverpool City Centrecity centre was identified by the Department of Planning as a Regional City through the Sydney Metropolitan Strategy - A City of Cities in 2005.
 This status was confirmed in A Plan for Growing Sydney released by the Department of Planning and Environment in December 2014.